 It’s unlikely that any owner financed land deal will be a long-term 30-year loan.

 Why?
 Because owners rarely want to collect money for 30 years.

-If the financing terms come with a balloon payment, you will want to make sure that the land is cheap enough that you can pay the balloon.
+If the financing terms come with a balloon payment, you will want to make sure that you can pay the balloon.

-The balloon payment is an especially important consideration if you are buying higher-value acre tracts of land.
+The balloon payment is an especially important consideration if you are buying higher-value tracts of land.